velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

 # Thank you!

 ### Socrata is hiring!
 Come talk to me about cool geospatial / big data / public data work.

+---

+## The Ultimate Combo

+- Use the more efficient JTS `CoordinateSequence` APIs to extract ordinate values (x, y) instead of always relying on `Coordinate[]`
+- Store as a packed double array or packed floating point delta array
+- Binary representation that doesn't require deserialization